Ah, welcome to my version of summertime eats.

 If you try this salad, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!

-- 2 Tbsp (6 g) nutritional yeast, plus more to taste
+- 2 Tbsp nutritional yeast (plus more to taste)

 - 1/2 tsp garlic powder

-- optional: 1/4 cup (5 g) fresh chopped parsley or cilantro
+- 1/4 cup fresh chopped parsley or cilantro (optional)

-- 5 cups (~200 g) chopped organic mustard greens (or other green, such as kale)
+- 5 cups chopped organic mustard greens (or other green, such as kale)

-- 1 cup (155 g ) pitted red cherries (organic when possible)
+- 1 cup pitted red cherries (organic when possible)

-- If making macadamia nut cheese, add macadamia nuts to a food processor or a high-speed blender along with lemon juice, nutritional yeast, garlic powder, sea salt, and 1/4 cup (60 ml) water.
+- If making macadamia nut cheese, add macadamia nuts to a food processor or a high-speed blender along with lemon juice, nutritional yeast, garlic powder, sea salt, and the lesser amount of water (1/4 cup or 60 ml as original recipe is written // adjust if altering batch size).
 Mix/blend, scraping down sides as needed.
 Then add more water 1 Tbsp (15 ml) at a time until a thick paste forms.
 I find I get the best texture results with a food processor, but in a pinch, a blender can work too.
 It just generally requires more scraping and more liquid.

 - Taste and adjust flavor as needed, adding more nutritional yeast for cheesy flavor, salt for saltiness, lemon juice for acidity/brightness, or garlic powder for garlic flavor.
 Blend again to combine.
 If adding herbs, add at this time.